WTIGER001/Brigade/README.md

 LOTS TO DO

 ### Overall
-- Get Graddle or Maven working to pull in the dependencies
+- Get Gradle or Maven working to pull in the dependencies

 ### Per Processor Framework
-- Load configuration from zookeeper
+- Load configuration from zookeeper?
 - Update to use executor
 - Task Reconciliation
 - Failure modes